Vela (satellite): Controversial observations

-Some controversy still surrounds the Vela program,on 22 September 1979 the Vela 5B (also known as Vela 10 and IRON 6911) satellite detected the characteristic double flash of an atmospheric nuclear explosion near the Prince Edward Islands.
+Some controversy still surrounds the Vela program.
+On 22 September 1979 the Vela 5B satellite (also known as Vela 10 and IRON 6911) detected the characteristic double flash of an atmospheric nuclear explosion near the Prince Edward Islands.
 Still unsatisfactorily explained, this event has become known as the Vela incident.
 President Jimmy Carter initially deemed the event to be evidence of a joint Israeli and South African nuclear test, though the now-declassified report of a scientific panel he subsequently appointed while seeking reelection concluded that it was probably not the event of a nuclear explosion.

 In 2018, a new study confirmed that it is highly likely that it was a nuclear test, conducted by Israel.

 An alternative explanation involves a magnetospheric event affecting the instruments.

-An earlier incident occurred when an intense solar storm on August 4, 1972 triggered the system to event mode as if an explosion occurred, but this was quickly resolved by personnel monitoring the data in real-time.
+An earlier incident occurred when an intense solar storm on 4 August 1972 triggered the system to event mode as if an explosion occurred, but this was quickly resolved by personnel monitoring the data in real-time.